Mouez-Yazidi/WhisperMesh/README.md

 * Docker Support: Deploy the app using Docker for local containerization.

 # ✨ Show Your Support!
-If you appreciate this project, we would be grateful if you could give it a star on GitHub.
+If you appreciate this project, I would be grateful if you could give it a star on GitHub.
 Your support motivates us to enhance and expand our work!

 # 📄 License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.